 A cottage style home is cozy and inviting.
-It’s a mix of hygge and eclectic, with thrifted and vintage decor.
-It’s unique from other interior design styles because it’s all about indulging in the cozy joys of indoor living and creating a welcoming vibe.
-Which makes it the perfect canvas for Christmas decorating.
+It can be a mix of hygge, traditional and eclectic, with thrifted and vintage decor.
+It’s unique from other interior design styles because cottages are all about indulging in the cozy joys of indoor living and creating a welcoming vibe.
+Which makes it perfect for Christmas decorating.

 I’m always asked when the best time to decorate for Christmas is.
 And my answer is whenever you want!
 A lot of people I know like to decorate sometime between Thanksgiving and December.
 While others like myself will start pulling out the Holiday decor the day after Halloween!

-It’s also one of my favorite things about the holidays.
+Looking for cottage Christmas decor on Pinterest is one of my favorite things to do before I decorate.
 But I want you to know that Christmas decorating doesn’t have to be complicated or stressful.
 There are plenty of easy ideas that you can incorporate into making your cottage-style home more festive and ready for the Christmas season.

 12 Christmas Decorating Ideas for Cottage Style Homes